lgonzalezmartin/loteria/asking_for_help/README.md

 # Asking for Help

+## Submitting a GutHub Issue

+Click on the Issues tab in this repo to submit an issue.

 ## Formatting your GitHub Issue to ask for help:

 - PUSH OFTEN!
 Your code on GitHub should be up to date.
 Submitting an issue and linking us to old, out of date code is obviously going to hinder the process.